 - EXTENSION A (2023-28): connect Cambridge Central Station to Science Park via Newmarket Road, ‘Wing’ and Milton Road;

-- EXTENSION C (2028-31): connect Girton Interchange to the Science Park via Histon Road and Cambridge Regional College (this extension depends on Ext.
+- EXTENSION B (2028-31): connect Girton Interchange to the Science Park via Histon Road and Cambridge Regional College (this extension depends on Ext.
 A);

-Other extensions may also be worthy of consideration, and we welcome suggestions.
+Other extensions may also be worthy of consideration, for example to Burwell and linking Cambourne to St Neots, and we welcome suggestions.

 The mix of overground and underground is designed to help keep costs manageable, and could be adjusted according to constraints and needs.
-At this stage, we have assumed that Extension A may need to be underground where it coincides with the heavy rail line to Ely, although this needs detailed investigation.
+At this stage, we have assumed that Extension A may need to be underground where it coincides with the heavy rail line to Ely, although this needs investigation.
 The Isaac Newton Line would replace the existing busway route (Cambridge Central Station – Trumpington) to provide a more sustainable form of transport well-integrated into the overall network.
 Busways have been converted to Light Rail in other cities, for example in Edinburgh and in Caen, France.
-It would also be feasible to continue to operate the busway until finance permitted conversion, although this would impair the efficiency, reliability, convenience and speed of the network until conversion was completed.

-The time-frames suggested are indicative, and clearly depend on whether support and finance can be secured for the concepts, or some combination or variation.
-Initially, it is anticipated that a two-year period (2016-18) of detailed research, planning and persuasion will be needed to start the journey towards these goals.
+The time-frames suggested are indicative, and clearly depend on whether support and finance can be secured, or some combination or variation.
+Initially, it is anticipated that a two-year period (2017-19) of detailed research, planning and persuasion will be needed.

 All Options would connect to the road and bus service network, which would service links around the city, and to outlying towns and villages.
 The system would integrate with the rail network at Cambridge Central, Cambridge North, and Shelford Stations (and potentially the new station planned for Addenbrookes), and employment centres such as Granta Park, Hinxton and Babraham, with cycleways, local buses, pedestrian access, and with Park & Ride / Park & Bike hubs at strategic locations.
-Cambridge Light Rail would thus form a complementary mode of transport to the other modes that people choose according to their needs.
-In due course the whole system would represent a well-connected multi-modal network.
-This approach is adopted in numerous European cities, although there remains much to be done before this is achieved in Cambridge.
+Cambridge Light Rail would thus form a complementary mode of transport to other modes that people choose according to their needs.
+In due course the whole system would represent a well-connected multi-modal network, as adopted in numerous European cities.